forkfacts/forkfacts-v2/README.md

 ```

 **Note - Do you use multiple Github SSH Keys locally?**
-Before you run `git clone` command, please do not forget the following
+Before you run the `git clone` command, please do not forget the following steps:

 - Update the github domain in your `git clone command`.
 For example, based on your `~/.ssh/config`, your clone command may be
   `git clone https://github.com/forkfacts/forkfacts-v2`.